getpopper/popper/docs/sections/cn_workflows.md

 ## Kubernetes

-Popper can be run [Kubernetes cluster](https://kubernetes.io/docs/setup/) as the resource manager to orchestrate the execution of a step to one a single node.
+Popper can execute a workflow using a [Kubernetes cluster](https://kubernetes.io/docs/setup/) as the underlying resource manager.

-You can get started with running Popper workflows through Kubernetes by following the example below.
+You can get started with running Popper workflows on Kubernetes by following the example below.

 Let's consider a workflow `sample.yml` like the one shown below.